 For this assignment groups give either a speech of introduction, tribute, nomination or goodwill on an appropriate topic for a business and professional situation.
 The speech will be given in manuscript style, a format that focuses on the role of language and the creative use of language in a public presentation.
 One 5-6 page paper, a bibliography and a speech will be required for each group.
-Speech length is five minutes.
+Speech length is five minutes and an online discussion is required.

-5% Entertainment Speech 25 pts.
+Entertainment Speech

 In this last presentation students give an entertainment or "roast" speech to a student within their group in a light-hearted, good-natured exaggerated but fact-based manner about a classmate.
 This speech requires merging students' knowledge of their presentation skills with building and sustaining positive relationships with their professional colleagues.
 The outcome is to understand and exhibit social skills that are necessary in the workplace.
 The required speech length is one minute.